 21. MANDATORY FINDINGS OF SIGNIFICANCE.
 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a. b.
 Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
-Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of с. probable future projects.)
-Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?

-a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory?
+Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in C. connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.)
+Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly? ⊠ a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal, or eliminate important examples of the major periods of California history or prehistory?

 Less than Significant Impact.
 Based on the analysis provided in this Initial Study and the project's required conditions of approval, the project would not significantly degrade the quality of the environment.
-The proposed project is a tentative parcel map to create two parcels from one approximately 1,412-acre parcel that more appropriately aligns with the boundaries of the existing farming operations on either side of an irrigation ditch that intersects the property from north to south.
+The proposed project is a tentative parcel map to create five parcels from one 986.925-acre parcel that more appropriately aligns with the boundaries of the existing farming operations.
 There is no development associated with the project approval.
-Overall approval of the parcel map waiver will result in no change to the existing use of the land.
-As discussed in Section 4, Biological Resources, the proposed project could potentially impact raptor foraging habitat for the Swainson's hawk, White Tailed Kite secondary foraging habitat, rice habitat for Giant Garter Snake, Tri-Colored Blackbird foraging habitat, and aquatic habitat for Western Pond Turtle if any future development were to occur as a result of an approved parcel map waiver.
+Overall approval of the tentative parcel map will result in no change to the existing use of the land.
+As discussed in Section 4, Biological Resources, the proposed project could potentially impact raptor foraging habitat for the Swainson's hawk, White Tailed Kite secondary foraging habitat, rice habitat for Giant Garter Snake, Tri-Colored Blackbird foraging habitat, and aquatic habitat for Western Pond Turtle if any future development were to occur as a result of an approved tentative parcel map.
 However, the project's conditions of approval would reduce impacts to biological resources to less than significant levels through demonstrating compliance with the Yolo HCP/NCCP so that the habitat and/or range of any special status plants or animals are not endangered.
 No important examples of major periods of California history or prehistory in California were identified.
 Impacts to biological resources will be less than significant.